ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 ::::{admonition} Puzzle: a different initial state

 What if we set the initial state of the both the bulbs to `ON`?
+What will be the behaviour of the bulbs over time?

 +++